3 Steps to Developing a Great Marketing Strategy for a small business.

 Advantage: Selling such a product gives you the advantage to have one marketing programs.
 It is cost effective.

-Disadvantage: Just one marketing programs everywhere would do the job.
+Disadvantage: Just one marketing programs everywhere would not work when customers vary in their likes and dislikes.
 Generally speaking, undifferentiated targeting is not a good idea, especially, when technology has made customization so easy now.
+People want variety.

 The Differentiated Approach